grecosalvatore/grecosalvatore/README.md

 <h2> 🧑🏻‍💻 My research interests  </h2>

-- 💡 I am interested in Natural Language Processing 📝, Fairness and Bias in NLP, and Explainable Artificial Intelligence 🔍
+My main research interests include Trustworthy AI, Fairness, Explainable Artificial Intelligence, and Natural Language Processing

-- 🧑🏽‍💻 I’m currently working on:
+- I’m currently working on:
+  - Uncertainty in Large Language Models
+  - Participatory Artificial Intelligence
+  - NLP for stereotypes detection and inclusive language

+- I previously worked on:
   - Bias mitigation in NLP classifiers
   - Concept Drift detection in NLP classifiers
   - NLP solutions to foster Inclusive Language in Italian
-- 🔭 I previously worked on:
   - Explainability techniques for NLP and Computer Vision classification models

+<h2> 📧 Contacts and Collaborations </h2>

-- 👯 I’m looking to collaborate on NLP-related topics such as Bias and Fairness in NLP, Large Language Models, and explainability
+I’m looking to collaborate on Trustworthy AI and NLP-related topics, including but not limited to:
+- Bias and Fairness in NLP
+- Large Language Models (LLMs)
+- Uncertainty in LLMs
+- Participatory AI
+- Explainable AI
+- Concept Drift

-- 📫 How to reach me: send me an [email](mailto:salvatore_greco@polito.it)
+📫 How to reach me: send me an [email](mailto:salvatore.greco@kcl.ac.uk)

 <h2> 📑 Some of my latests works  </h2>